Tejan Rahim’s latest series carries the weight of the world

 I Went Under The Awning. © Tejan Rahim.

 In another photograph, titled Ownership Is Theft, the connection to race is perhaps less obvious, yet guided by the author’s perspective, we can begin to forge a link.
-We notice a ghostly hand wrapped around a and, unable to see the body it is attached to, we sense a feeling of possessiveness, of claiming the tree.
+We notice a ghostly hand wrapped around a tree and, unable to see the body it is attached to, we sense a feeling of possessiveness, of claiming the tree.
 Rahim explains that this image speaks to notions of colonialism and the idea that land ownership is theft.
 “I was also thinking about how 90 percent of sub-Saharan cultural artefacts exist outside of Africa and the role that museums and other institutions play in maintaining violent power structures,” he explains.

 Across the rest of the series, themes such as these, as well as numerous others, arise.
 Many of the images carry a sense of foreboding.
 At times, their emptiness can feel bleak, and symbols such as the American flag, barbed wire, CCTV, padlocked gates, and flowers of bereavement hint at the subjects and issues currently affecting Rahim.
 As you move through the photographs, the tension builds and the heaviness of the subject matter becomes apparent.
 The final photograph, however, which shows the lower half of a figure sat on a chair, marks a departure from the melancholy.